William Acton (painter): Biography

 In 1925, Acton moved to Christ Church, Oxford, with many of his friends, but remained for only one year.
 Brian Howard wrote a satirical profile of William Acton in his Continuation of Oxford Portraits of 1925-6 which appeared in the Cherwell.

 After college the Acton brothers were part of a circle including Diana Mitford and her first husband, Bryan Guinness, 2nd Baron Moyne, John Betjeman, Evelyn Waugh, Randolph Churchill and Diana Churchill.
 William Acton sketched the Mitford sisters.

-Not long after being demobilised from service in the Pioneer Corps during World War II, William Acton died on 31 August 1945 aged 39 after a short illness and is buried with his family at Cimitero degli Allori.
+Not long after being demobilised from service in the Pioneer Corps during World War II, William Acton died at a military hospital in Italy on 31 August 1945 aged 39 after a short illness and is buried with his family at Cimitero degli Allori.

 Several works by William Acton have been sold at auctions, including "Armiola" sold at Christie's in 2016 for £16,250 (£ in sterling).